Chill Rob G: Career

-In 1989, the a cappella version of his song "Let the Words Flow" were sampled illegally and without permission by the German pop-dance group Snap! on their hit record "The Power".
+In 1989, his Song "Let the words flow" was copied illegally and without permission by the German pop-dance group Snap! on their hit record "The Power".
 The song was a remix created by German producers Michael Münzing and Luca Anzilotti (under the pseudonyms Benito Benites and John "Virgo" Garrett III.)
 After the song gained in popularity in Europe, and Arista/BMG records came calling (via Ariola/BMG, the group's label in its home country), Münzing and Anzilotti recruited Durron Butler (aka Turbo B) to record a new version of the song, rather than continue lip-syncing the original Chill Rob G lyrics.
-It was this version that was ultimately used and promoted as Snap!’s official version.
+It was this version that was ultimately used and promoted as Snap!'s official version.

 Chill Rob G virtually disappeared from the hip hop scene for the next decade.
 He stated in an interview that it was primarily stress within his personal life (and hints at frustration with his label, Wild Pitch) that caused his recession into obscurity at the peak of his career.

 He recorded a second album, Black Gold, on independent label Echo International.
 A deal with the record company was not reached and the album remained unreleased for years before appearing on iTunes on May 6, 2008.

 In 1996, his track "Bad Dreams" was covered by the British trip hop artist Tricky on his album Pre-Millennium Tension.

 In 2002, he appeared on DSP's album In the Red.
-He also recorded a song with R.A. the Rugged Man.
-He has been active intermittently in the years since, recording with Skamadix, Dayta120 and DJ Mark the 45 King.
-He is at work on several projects, but these remain unreleased.
+He also recorded a song with R.A. the Rugged Man Treach of Naughty by Nature, and Chuck D of Public Enemy.
+He has been active intermittently in the years since, working with producers such as Skamadix, C Doc and the 45 King.
+He is at work on several projects.